(This page revised October 28, 2022)

 Synonym for safety, used before the word “leakproof” came into use in the latter half of the 1920s.
 The pen shown here is a “Moore’s Non-Leakable Safety Pen.”
 See also leakproof, Moore.
 Read a discussion of non-leakable pens here.

 (frequently written NoNonsense by collectors) A low-priced Sheaffer model introduced in 1969 as a blister-packed $1.98 pen and subsequently offered in several additional trim variations, including a stainless steel version.
-In 1999, Sheaffer redesigned the No Nonsense with a snap cap and a soft rubberized section, and the newer version is still in production as of this writing.
+In 1999, Sheaffer redesigned the No Nonsense with a snap cap and a soft rubberized section.
+The newer version, considered by most users to be markedly inferior to its predecessor, is still in production as of this writing.
 Shown here is an example of the original version.

 A brand of two-, three-, and four-color mechanical pencils and pencil-pen combinations produced by Gebrüder Fend of Pforzheim, Germany, and based on French Patent No 807,275, issued to Kurt Fend on January 8, 1937.
 Offered in three- and four-color versions, these pens and pencils were made of metal.
 Shown below is a Norma Model 304, a rolled-gold four-color pencil.
 Norma pencils were produced from the 1930s until the late 1960s, being joined around 1950 by a combination featuring three pencils and one ballpoint pen.
 Sometime in the 1930s, a company called Norma Multicolor (later Norma Pencil Company) appeared in the United States, manufacturing and selling identical pencils and pens, and remaining in business until 1967.
 It is not known whether Norma Multicolor was a subsidiary of Fend or a separate company created to operate in America.
 See also Fend.